wjarvis2/wjarvis2.github.io/index.md

 ### Data Scientist

 I am a data scientist and financial analyst from Knoxville, Tennessee.
-I completed a bachelors of science in Finance from the University of Tennessee and am currently studying data science at the Lambda School to better apply data-driven techniques in an effort to generate superior financial analysis.
+I completed a bachelors of science in Finance from the University of Tennessee and am currently studying data science at the Lambda School to apply data-driven techniques in generating superior financial analysis.

 ### Projects